mtclark0518/project2/README.md

 Have at least 2 software unit tests using Mocha and Chai

 ## 3rd Party API
 ** Data is collected from two sources.
 Riot games provides a temporary developer key that can be regenerated for use on a daily basis.
+Additionally Riot hosts a static data api which was used to cut down on apiKey usage limits.
 Permanent keys can be applied for as a project reaches production status.

 ## Funtionality -v.0.01
 ** Passport.js - Login & Registration information is collected, passwords are hashed and authenticated.